Sharuru/imouto.host-updater/README.md

 For Windows users, updater will flush dns record automatically.
 And recommend you write a booter such as:
 ```@echo off```+```python updater.py```saved as .bat and run it at system starts.

-For other platform, I will add auto-flush function later.
+For other platforms, I will add auto-flush function later.

-For more function, please check it out in [Issue.](https://github.com/Sharuru/imouto.hosts-updater/issuesIssue)
+For more information, please check it out in [Issue.](https://github.com/Sharuru/imouto.hosts-updater/issuesIssue)

 ##Latest Version
 v0.1.1 windows version finished